 One thing we did splurge on during our kitchen and dining renovation was the beaded chandelier.
 However, most of the options I had been looking at prior to finding this beauty were 3 times the price.
 Sometimes all it takes is a little patience and resourcefulness (and good luck) to get what you want for less.
 My advice is to always shop around and decorate using a high/low formula.

 From our dining area, you can see the hardwood staircase leading to the second floor.
 We’re enjoying the look of the white-painted risers and hardwood treads that match the rest of the flooring on the first level.
-The makeover did wonders to open up the space and, again, I will be sharing a closer look in the coming weeks.
+The makeover did wonders to open up the space.

 To the left is our white kitchen…